Little Women by Louisa Alcott

 The Hobbit by J.R.R.
 Tolkien

-The adventures of the well-to-do hobbit, Bilbo Baggins, who lived happily in his comfortable home until a wizard granted his wish.
+The adventures of the hobbit Bilbo Baggins, who lived happily in his comfortable home until a wondering wizard granted his wish.

 Mary Poppins by P.L.
 Travers